-How Black Sabbath’s ‘Dio Years’ Highlighted Brief but Important Era
+How Black Sabbath’s ‘Dio Years’ Highlighted a Brief but Important Era

-Black Sabbath's various reunions with original singer Ozzy Osbourne hadn't just resurrected flagging interest in the band.
-They had, seemingly once and for all, obscured the band's often-overlooked collaborations with Ronnie James Dio.
+Black Sabbath's various reunions with original singer Ozzy Osbourne didn't just resurrect flagging interest in the band.
+They obscured, seemingly once and for all, their often-overlooked collaborations with Ronnie James Dio.

 Black Sabbath: The Dio Years, a compilation album released on April 3, 2007, meant to put things in perspective again.
 The set featured five songs from 1980's Heaven and Hell, their first album together; four from 1981's follow-up Mob Rules; one from the 1982 concert recording Live Evil; and three from the 1992 reunion album Dehumanizer – along with something unexpected: new songs.

 Dio said the label originally asked for unreleased archival recordings to round out this new compilation, but none existed.
 "We didn’t do any music that we didn’t put on a record when we started," he told Gibson in 2007.
 "There really wasn’t anything to make this project more interesting.
 So, they asked us to write two songs for the album, and after a little bit of thought about it, and some getting back together, we decided to do it.
 We wrote three songs."